The Golden Way: Venice, Past and Contemporary

 The use of gold

 Byzantine mosaics made extensive use of gold leaf.
 These mosaics were intended to create a celestial and otherworldly atmosphere in sacred spaces.
 The reflective quality of gold symbolised God’s light and divine presence.
-Used mainly in religious art in the Middle Ages.
-Gold was also found in the background of icons, mosaics, triptych panels and architectural settings.
+Used mainly in religious art in the Middle Ages, gold was also found in the background of icons, mosaics, triptych panels and architectural settings.

 Gold was also used to adorn the frames of paintings adorning Venetian palaces and very often also the decorative stuccoes on ceilings.
+Of course, 24-carat gold leaf is also used in Murano glass.

 The battiloro in Venice